dasch-swiss/dsp-das/docs/user-guide/project.md

 ## An example
-WIn the following example we focus on how we can reflect about our data before building our model and how a data model can relate classes to each other.
+In the following example we focus on how we can reflect about our data before building our model and how a data model can relate classes to each other.

 ### Preparing a data model